collabora/k8s-socketcan/README.md

 from scrach and has some significant improvements:

 - it has a valid Open Source license (MIT)
-- it supports `containerd` (which is used by default in most k8s clusters, like AKS, these days) instead of the Docker daemon
+- it supports `containerd` (which is used by default in most k8s clusters, like AKS, these days) instead of the `dockerd`
 - it is capable of handling multiple Pods starting at the same time, which avoids head-of-the-line blocking issues when you have Pods that take a long time to start

-Both projects currently support only separate per-Pod SocketCAN networks.
+- it supports exclusive use of real CAN interfaces

+Neither project currently supports sharing a single SocketCAN interface among multiple Pods.